salemkode/salemkode.github.io/src/content/project/flipstarter.md

 ---
 title: 'flipstarter'
-description: ''
+description: 'Working on the Flip Starter project to fix problems and add new features'
-image: ''
+image: '/media_upload/flipstarter.png'
-video: ''
 ---

 ## Page of my Flipstarter development work